TEMPLE BAR DUBLIN – The Amazing Temple Bar District Dublin

 Cultural Life at Temple Bar District in Dublin

-The area is also rich in cultural history, with several cultural institutions located in the neighborhood, such as the Irish Photography Centre, the Ark Children’s Cultural Centre, the Irish Film Institute, the Arthouse Multimedia Centre, Temple Bar Gallery and Studios, the Project Arts Centre, the Gaiety School of Acting, IBAT College Dublin, the New Theatre, as well as the Irish Stock Exchange.
+The area is also rich in cultural history, with several cultural institutions located in the neighbourhood, such as the Irish Photography Centre, the Ark Children’s Cultural Centre, the Irish Film Institute, the Arthouse Multimedia Centre, Temple Bar Gallery and Studios, the Project Arts Centre, the Gaiety School of Acting, IBAT College Dublin, the New Theatre, as well as the Irish Stock Exchange.

 What Else to Do Nearby